aijaz/mypi22/syllabus.md

 * Welcome
     - About me
     - About MYPI
+        + Two sisters
+        + Originally for girls
+        + I do outdoor stuff
     - What you'll learn in this class
         + Programming with Python
         + Good enough to interview